Raj Pradhan: Biography

 In 2006, he played in a match against Namibia in Windhoek in the 2006 ICC Intercontinental Cup.
 Following this he went on a tour of Pakistan with Nepal before playing in the ACC Trophy.
 He also represented Nepal in the 2008 ACC Trophy Elite.

 However, despite his impressive performance with the national team, he was forced to quit cricket in the middle and go to Qatar to earn money and support his family.
 He left the national team in 2009 and went to Qatar, where he played club cricket and impressed one and all with his bowling.
 He was even offered to play for the Qatar national team but he declined the offer thinking it would be a disrespect to Nepal, and returned home to play for Nepal again.
 He represented Nepal again after six years when he was selected in Nepal squad for the 2014 ACC Premier League.

 He was among the 19 players who were called in the close-camp for 2014 Asian Games.
 But he left the close-camp and went Japan for foreign employment in August 2014.

-Man of the match awards

-The following list illustrates all the matches in which Pradhan has been awarded Man of the Match while representing Nepal in international tournaments/series.